minin43/TTT-Custom-Roles/CONVARS.md

 // TRAITOR TEAM SETTINGS
 // Informant
 ttt_informant_show_scan_radius                 0       // Whether to show the ring that shows the approximate radius of the informant's scanner

 // JESTER TEAM SETTINGS
 // Beggar
 ttt_beggar_show_scan_radius                    0       // Whether to show the ring that shows the approximate radius of the beggar's traitor scanner (when it's enabled)

+// Cupid
+ttt_cupid_bow_viewbob                          1       // Whether viewbob should be enabled for the cupid bow

 // Loot Goblin
 ttt_lootgoblin_radar_beep_sound                1       // Whether to play a sound when the loot goblin radar location updates

 // ----------------------------------------
 // Misc.
 // ----------------------------------------
 ttt_distance_unit                              1       // What unit to use when displaying distance.
 0 - None (Source).
 1 - Meters.
 2 - Feet
 ```

 ## Role Weapon Shop